 Rainbow Eucalyptus Tree Facts

 Have you ever heard of the Rainbow Eucalyptus Trees?
-I did not know they existed until last night.
-They are very beautiful.
+I just found out they existed last night.
+They are wonderful.

 Facts about the Rainbow Eucalyptus tree:

-4. The Rainbow Eucalyptus tree can grow about 3 feet or more per year.
+4. The Rainbow Eucalyptus tree can grow about 3 feet yearly.

 5. Koala Bears love eating the fragrant leaves from the tree.

-6. When the beautiful colorful Rainbow Eucalyptus sheds its bark it looks similar to a colored pencil being sharpened.
-As it sheds its bark it reveals first a green colored bark and over time it ages into many different colors such as shades of blue, orange, purple, reds, yellows, and brown.
+6. When the beautiful, colorful Rainbow Eucalyptus sheds its bark, it looks similar to a colored pencil being sharpened.
+As it sheds its bark, it first reveals a green bark, and over time, it ages into many different colors, such as shades of blue, orange, purple, reds, yellows, and brown.

 What is your favorite kind of tree?